FouadHasan/Entergy-Sponsored-Powerworld-Project-LSU-Spring-2020/README.md

 # Enetergy-Sponsored-Powerworld-Project-LSU-Spring-2020
-This lab is developed by LSU jointly with Enetergy to train LSU electrical engineering students in PowerWorld software.
+This lab is developed by LSU jointly with Entergy to train LSU electrical engineering students in PowerWorld software.
 I have actively participated in developing this course materials and lecture slides.
 I have also wroked as final powerworld project grader for senior students.
 PowerWorld is a popular power system simulation software.
 It is extensively used in planning and market analysis.
 It supports Steady-State Power System Security Analysis, Transient Stability Analysis, Power System Economics and Market Modeling etc. The student version is available in https://www.powerworld.com/